waitinfuture/emapreduce/intl.en-US/User Guide/Auto-scaling/Configure auto-scaling according to time.md

 ## Configure scaling instance number {#section_j3f_t3j_z2b .section}

 -   Maximum number of nodes: The maximum number of the nodes that can be expanded.
 Once it is reached, even if the auto-scaling rule is matched, the expansion and contraction will not continue.
-Currently, this item that can be set is 1,000 at most.
+Currently, you can set up to 1,000 task nodes.
 -   Minimum number of nodes: The minimum number of the nodes that can be expanded.
-If the expansion or contraction number of Task nodes set in the auto-scaling rule is less than the minimum number of nodes here, the cluster will scale with the minimum number of nodes at the first execution.
+If the expansion or contraction number of task nodes set in the auto-scaling rule is less than the minimum number of nodes here, the cluster will scale with the minimum number of nodes at the first execution.

     For example, the auto-scaling rule is set to expand 1 node at 00:00:00 of every day, but the minimum number of nodes is 3.
 Then the system will expand 3 nodes at the 00:00:00 of the first day.